 We recognise that we are likely to be in regular contact with parents and carers.
 We will use these communications to reinforce the importance of children being safe online and parents/carers are likely to find it helpful to understand what systems schools use to filter and monitor online use.
-It will be especially important for parents/carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
+It will be especially important for parents/carers to be aware of what their children are being asked to do online, including the sites they will ask to access and be clear who from the school (if anyone) their child is going to be interacting with online.

-At BIRCHES FIRST SCHOOL we update parents/carers about safeguarding through newsletters/ website/text messages.
+At BIRCHES FIRST SCHOOL we update parents about safeguarding through newsletters/ website/notice board on the playground and text messages.

-8. Staffordshire Early Help
+8. Staffordshire Earliest & Early Help

-Any child may benefit from early help, but all staff are particularly alert to the potential need for early help for a child who: -
+Any child may benefit from earliest or early help, but all staff are particularly alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from school, care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues and domestic abuse. - is misusing alcohol or other drugs themselves. - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child and - is persistently absent from education, including persistent absences for part of the school day
+is disabled or has certain health conditions and has specific additional needs;

+- has special educational needs (whether or not they have a statutory Education, Health and Care Plan); See Para 202 KCSiE 2023 re additional information/quidance for children with SEND - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from school, care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues and domestic abuse; - is misusing alcohol or other drugs themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.